 |Arizona at it's finest...Sedona, Arizona|

 Being a snowbird requires some doing.
 I suppose the first consideration is money.
 Inexpensive second homes can be had but you need to be careful before you leap.
 (Link: Rental information) Areas that cater to snowbirds both in the southwest and southeast do provide opportunities to rent fully furnished apartments or park models in RV resorts.
 You will need to do some research online or even call a rental agent in the place you have chosen to visit.
 It is all very doable. ( Inexpensive Retirement Information) RV resorts offer a lot of activities and that is a real consideration when you have free time on your hands.
 You can rent park models* in these places.
 This is another choice that might replace living in an apartment.

 Will I Miss my Grandchildren?

 I think the answer for this one is obvious.
 Yes, you might miss your family.
 It is a given.
 But on the upside, your family dynamic may be better when you are gone for a while.
 When we started this life my children actually needed for me to be out of town for part of the year.
 I got a break from babies, my children became more independent and we enjoyed each others company more when we got back together.
 In fact, they now see us coming home as a vacation of sorts for themselves.
 If you have children that live in a warm place, you can choose to live part of your year close to one child and part of the year near the other.
-If you get need you can talk on Skype.
+If you get lonesome for them, you can talk on Skype.
 We love doing this.
 (Link: Keeping Retirees Connected)

 Where should I go?